iden3/snarkjs/README.md

 This happens in Bun, browser extensions, SES envs, etc.

-You can switch to singlethreaded proof calculation using the following code:
+You can switch to single threaded proof calculation using the following code:

 ```javascript
 const result = await snarkjs.groth16.prove(zkey_final, wtns, undefined, {singleThread: true});